PowerShell/PSArm/README.md

   - These objects also extend `DynamicObject` so that member access and indexing turns such an expression into the corresponding ARM expressions
 - The DSL also comes with completion logic:
-  - There's an argument completer for the `Resource` keyword to complete the `-Type`, `-ApiVersion` and `-Provider` parameters to list resources for which schemas are available
+  - There's an argument completer for the `Resource` keyword to complete the `-Type`, `-ApiVersion` and `-Namespace` parameters to list resources for which schemas are available
   - Most completions come from a from-scratch completer written to understand the hierarchical keyword context to provide keywords within each schema that work for particular contexts, in particular keywords that work with each resource.